cdupont/CorentinDupont-WebPage/blog/posts/2014-01-06-pipes-machines-IOT.markdown

 We simply connect a Producer (named stdinLn) with a Pipe (take 3) and finally with a Consumer (stdoutLn) using the (>->) operator.
 Only networks that reduces to an Effect can be run by the engine (otherwise, that would mean that some inputs or outputs are left unplugged).
+When run, this example reads for the standard input and displays what has been entered, only to stop (and terminate) after 3 inputs.

 #Conclusion

 The Pipes library helped us understand some machinery which is necessary for the Internet of Things.
 The library offers also an implementation, of course.
 There is much more to Pipes, check out the [tutorial](http://hackage.haskell.org/package/pipes-4.0.0/docs/Pipes-Tutorial.html).
-The [Conduit](https://www.fpcomplete.com/user/snoyberg/library-documentation/conduit-overview) library implements similar ideas, although the implementation seems simpler.
+The [Conduit](https://www.fpcomplete.com/user/snoyberg/library-documentation/conduit-overview) library shows similar ideas, although the implementation seems simpler.